How Deep Learning Supports Growth-Driven Forecasting

 CGs are already seeing tremendous benefits from leveraging deep learning to create more resilient, growth-oriented businesses and products and strategies that cater to the exact, evolving requirements of their consumers.

-As senior vice president of product strategy for Symphony RetailAI, Sy Fahimi is responsible for product strategy, direction and execution.
+About the Author As senior vice president of product strategy for Symphony RetailAI, Sy Fahimi is responsible for product strategy, direction and execution.